 - Subtype 4 – Ocular Rosacea: Occurs when rosacea manifests in and around the eyes.
 Symptoms include styes, burning, tearing up, dry eye, swollen eyelids, and corneal damage, which can lead to vision loss.

-Patients with rosacea can experience several of these subtypes at once, or they may occur one by one.
+Burnaby and Vancouver patients with rosacea can experience several of these subtypes at once, or they may occur one by one.
 Although rosacea doesn’t necessarily evolve from one subtype to another, each individual symptom can worsen, progressing from mild to moderate to severe.